ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 #### Alternative input compression options

-For learning approaches where NRE or NLE are applied, we do not require an embedding net but instead another step is required to preprocess the data before passing it to the neural network.
-Unlike in NPE, we cannot train an embedding network simultaneously with the density estimator.
-To address this, we provide two options for separate data
+For learning approaches where NRE or NLE are applied, we cannot train an embedding network simultaneously with the density estimator but instead apply another step to preprocess the data before passing it to the neural network.
-compression: a Convolutional Neural Network (CNN) or Principal Component Analysis (PCA).
+For this purpose, we provide two options for separate data compression: a Convolutional Neural Network (CNN) or Principal Component Analysis (PCA).
 The CNN is assumed to have been trained as part of a previous NPE experiment.
 For both PCA and CNN, the code expects a pickle file containing the pretrained model.
 The PCA model can be trained separately using the `tutorials/analysis_notebooks/PCA_image_compressor.ipynb` notebook.

 ```json
 {